ericlin94/WaffleHackathonApp/README.md

 ```
 ```
-II) When there's a pull request, if the title don't have correct format, it will not pass. for correct formating, see below:
+II) When there's a pull request, if the title don't have correct format, it will not pass.
+For correct formating, see below:
 ```
 <strong>Pull Request Title Prefix</strong><br>
   "fix" - fix the bug<br>